bquast/decompr/_posts/2015-01-06-leather-data.md

 If you use decompr for data analysis, please cite R as well as decompr, using citation() and citation("decompr") respectively.

-The API for the decomp function has changed, it now uses load_tables_vectors instead of load_tables, for more info see http://qua.st/decompr/decompr-v2/.
 {% endhighlight %}

 We can now load the new leather dataset